sporniket/electronic-package-descriptor/README.md

 see [README packaging](https://github.com/sporniket/electronic-package-descriptor/blob/main/README-packaging.md) for further details.

-**Sporniket's electronic package descriptor** maintains a set of specifications for a JSON based format : see [README json](https://github.com/sporniket/electronic-package-descriptor/blob/main/README-json.md)
+**Sporniket's electronic package descriptor** maintains a set of specifications :

+* A JSON based format : see [README json](https://github.com/sporniket/electronic-package-descriptor/blob/main/README-json.md)
+* A Markdown based datasheet structure : see [README datasheet](https://github.com/sporniket/electronic-package-descriptor/blob/main/README-datasheet.md)

 > Do not use **Sporniket's electronic package descriptor** if this project is not suitable for your project.